 In 2011, I moved to Dar es Salaam, Tanzania and joined the Dar es Salaam Pentecostal Church.
 The church had spiritual growth classes that I attended and also had a center where the Transformational Church Leadership (TCL) course offered by the Pan African Christian University in Nairobi, Kenya was conducted.
 I joined the TCL program until I came back to Uganda in 2018.
 Unfortunately, I did not get to complete all the courses offered in order to be awarded the diploma.

 I still need proper theology and ministry training. as I am on this Ugandan ministry journey.
 So as I was searching on the internet, I came across Christian Leaders Institute.
 This was like a dream come true and a prayer answered on my Ugandan ministry journey.
 I can get the training I dearly desire without physically having to relocate or give up my other responsibilities.
 All this with an opportunity for a scholarship!
 God answered my prayer and what is required is my faithfulness and commitment to walk the course.
 Thank you, Jesus.

 My heart and ministry desire is still with the youth and also ministry at the workplace.
 Everything I learn at CLI will be aimed at preparing me to be an approved minister who will correctly share the word of God in all truth.
-And just like Simonie Carkeet (another CLI student), I would not want to be telling people the wrong things.
 So I believe that Bible education/theological studies are crucial and something that I will be able to get from CLI.